fox-archives/dotfox/README.md

   user        Userwide (~) config management

 Flags:
-      --dot-dir string   The location of your dotfiles -h, --help             help for dotty
+      --dotfiles-dir string   The location of your dotfiles -h, --help             help for dotty

 Use "dotty [command] --help" for more information about a command.